 Statement of Conformity

-The Statement of Conformity (SoC) (a document required by the Specification of a Service Subject to Assessment – S3A) must state, for each criterion in each SAC and at each applicable Assurance Level(s), whether the criterion is:
+The Statement of Conformity (SoC) (a document required by the Specification of a Service Subject to Assessment – S3A) must identify the applicable version of the SAC and state, for each criterion and at each applicable Assurance Level(s), whether the criterion is:

-“not within scope”;
+“not within scope”, where the criterion is excluded because the scope of the service does not include functionality which the criterion addresses;

-fulfilled by another previously-Approved Component Service which is incorporated into the Applicant Service (which must be identified according to its Kanata Approval reference); or
+fulfilled by another, previously-Approved, Component Service which is incorporated into the Applicant Service (which must be identified according to its Kanata Approval reference); or

-is fulfilled directly by the Applicant Service, in which case the SoC must state how conformity is achieved (which may include, where justified, a statement that the criterion is ‘not applicable’).
+is fulfilled directly by the Applicant Service, in which case the SoC must state how conformity is achieved; or

+“not applicable”, with a justification as to why the criterion is deemed non-applicable when it otherwise falls within the scope (e.g. where a technical solution may permit a choice of means for conforming, those means not implemented would be ‘not applicable’).

 Kantara prescribes the required minimum content of the SoC but not a specific structure.
-However, Kantara strongly recommends developing the SoC using the conformity tables provided in the Service Assessment Criteria.
 The SoC may be a stand-alone document or may be incorporated into another document if that is justified.
 Kantara’s requirement is that a specific documented source of the required information be available and labeled as the SoC.

 As stated in the SAC, all services must conform to all CO-SAC criteria.
 However, depending on whether the service in question is a Full or Component Service, how the criteria from the OP-SAC are addressed may vary, as described below.